-Options for tracking shared decision making are below:
+Options for tracking shared decision making are below including those aligning with value-based reimbursement models from the Bree Collaborative and Federal programs:

-Shared Decision Making Process Steward: Massachusetts General Hospital NQF #2962
+• Shared Decision Making Process

+Steward: Massachusetts General Hospital NQF #2962

-- This measure assesses the extent to which health care providers actually involve patients in a decision-making process when there is more than one reasonable option.
-This proposal is to focus on patients who have undergone any one of 7 common, important surgical procedures: total replacement of the knee or hip, lower back surgery for spinal stenosis of herniated disc, radical prostatectomy for prostate cancer, mastectomy for early stage breast cancer or percutaneous coronary intervention (PCI) for stable angina.
-Patients answer four questions (scored 0 to 4) about their interactions with providers about the decision to have the procedure, and the measure of the extent to which a provider or provider group is practicing shared decision making for a particular procedure is the average score from their responding patients who had the procedure. - Informed, Patient-Centered Hip and Knee Replacement Surgery NQF #2958
+This measure assesses the extent to which health care providers actually involve patients in a decision-making process when there is more than one reasonable option.
+This proposal is to focus on patients who have undergone any one of seven common, important surgical procedures: total replacement of the knee or hip, lower back surgery for spinal stenosis of herniated disc, radical prostatectomy for prostate cancer, mastectomy for early stage breast cancer or percutaneous coronary intervention (PCI) for stable angina.
+Patients answer four questions (scored 0 to 4) about their interactions with providers about the decision to have the procedure, and the measure of the extent to which a provider or provider group is practicing shared decision making for a particular procedure is the average score from their responding patients who had the procedure.

+• Informed, Patient-Centered Hip and Knee Replacement Surgery